Choose your country

 In the ball pit with Luis Suárez and our children in Andorra, Spain

-Of course, the total package of our sponsorship was more extensive than just the shirt.
-We were also on all the shirts of all the youth teams, had boards and flags around the stadium and training facilities.
-We added LED boarding and had a skybox with a capacity of 45 people.
+Of course, the total package of sponsorship was broader than just the shirt.
+We were also present on the shirts of all youth teams, had boards and flags around the stadium and training facilities, added LED boarding, and had a skybox with capacity for 45 people.

 Image

-We won’t soon forget experiencing the cheering moments together in a full skybox.
+We shall not soon forget the moments of celebration shared in a full skybox.

-What we noticed after we started sponsoring FC Groningen is worth sharing for others considering something similar.
-Before the sponsorship, Payt regularly received questions about the reliability of the organisation.
-How big are you?
+What we noticed after beginning sponsorship of FC Groningen is worth sharing with others considering something similar.
+Before the sponsorship, Payt regularly received questions about the reliability of the organisation: How big are you?
 Where are your servers located?
 How large is your support centre?
-And so on.
-That stopped immediately.
-Suddenly, we were seen as a serious player, here to stay.
+Those questions stopped immediately.
+Suddenly, we were regarded as a serious player—here to stay.

 But to fully realise the potential, a great deal had to be done.
-For Payt, the companies around Groningen were low-hanging fruit because many of them had ties to FC Groningen.
-Our main objective was therefore to make our existence known to the rest of the Netherlands.
-To turn brand awareness into new customers, we also had to explain what we do, why it’s interesting, and worth trying out—especially in key sectors.
+For Payt, companies around Groningen were low-hanging fruit, as many had ties to FC Groningen.
+Our main goal, however, was to make ourselves known throughout the Netherlands.
+To convert brand awareness into new customers, we also had to explain what we do, why it is valuable, and why it is worth trying—especially in key sectors.

 Experiences

 First, the low-hanging fruit.
 That turned out to be disappointing.
 Companies in Groningen had less need for our software than those in other provinces.
-But in most other parts of the Netherlands, we saw a surge in lead generation that required us to hire an inside sales representative to manage it all.
-Initially, it was mainly about scheduling meetings, but it quickly evolved into demonstrating the software, drafting and signing contracts, and finally implementing the product.
-In the sectors where we also focused on content marketing, our sponsorship significantly accelerated results.
-Without a plan to actually sit down with organisations, shirt sponsorship may create momentum, but it won’t pay off.
+But in much of the rest of the Netherlands, we saw a surge in lead generation, requiring us to hire an inside sales representative to manage it all.
+Initially, this was mainly about scheduling meetings, but it quickly developed into demonstrating the software, drafting and signing contracts, and ultimately implementing the product.

-The skybox was a very useful addition for offering hospitality to clients and prospects.
+The skybox was also a valuable addition for offering hospitality to clients and prospects.
 After five years of having this skybox, we know that everything during the match is relaxed and enjoyable.
-But the entire organisation beforehand must be well arranged.
-We underestimated that in the beginning.
-We’ve learned that it’s better to assign someone specifically to this task.
-Hosting 45 people nearly every week so they leave with a positive experience requires a lot of professionalism and commitment.
+But the entire organisation beforehand must be well managed.
+We underestimated that initially.
+We learnt that it is better to assign someone specifically to this task.
+Hosting 45 people almost every week, ensuring they leave with a positive experience, requires professionalism and commitment.
 But the results speak for themselves.
-Personal relationships are crucial for our prospects when choosing a software partner.
-In those five years with the skybox, many direct and personal connections have been established.
+Personal relationships are crucial for prospects when choosing a software partner.
+Over five years, the skybox helped us forge many strong, direct connections.

-We took an enormous risk by entering into a sponsorship with FC Groningen.
-But after five years, our annual revenue became our monthly revenue.
-Additionally, we’ve built warm relationships with FC Groningen staff and, of course, the personal connections made in the skybox during matches.
-It’s been a joy to experience.
+We took a significant risk by sponsoring FC Groningen.
+But after five years, our monthly revenue matched our annual revenue at the start.
+Additionally, we built warm relationships with FC Groningen staff and, of course, the personal connections made in the skybox.
+It has been a genuine pleasure.

 FC Groningen has been instrumental in building our brand awareness.
-Now we’re going deeper, focusing even more on telling our “Cashflow Formula” story.
+Now, we are going deeper, focusing even more on telling our “Cashflow Formula” story.
 Cashflow is such a vital part of business operations that every organisation should consider our software.
-And we’re now going to roll out that message in places where our target audience can be found.
+We are now set to roll out that message in places where our target audience can be found.

 Image